Hilary Knight: Boston Blades (CWHL), 2012–2015

-NWHL
+Boston Pride (NWHL), 2015–2018

-On September 25, 2015, Knight moved to the Boston Pride of the NWHL.
-In her first game with the Boston Pride, she scored the team's first goal and went on to score another goal in the game.
-She finished the season as the NWHL's first scoring champion.
-Knight scored the overtime-winning goal in Game 1 of the 2016 Isobel Cup finals and ultimately won the inaugural Isobel Cup with the Pride.
-In February 2017, while playing for Team Kessel, Knight scored a goal at the 2nd NWHL All-Star Game.
+On September 25, 2015, Knight moved to the Boston Pride of the National Women's Hockey League (NWHL), joining the newly formed professional league in its inaugural season.
+In her first game with the Boston Pride, she scored the team's first goal and went on to score a second goal in the same game.
+Knight's offensive prowess continued throughout the season as she led the league in scoring, becoming the NWHL's first-ever scoring champion and establishing herself as one of the league's premier players.

+In the playoffs, Knight scored the overtime-winning goal in Game 1 of the 2016 Isobel Cup finals.
+Boston went on to capture the inaugural Isobel Cup, with Knight playing a central role in bringing the first professional championship to the franchise.